bjssacademy/react-tdd/uploading-data-to-api.md

 We have successfully test-driven an upload component.
 We have used a Mock Service Worker API test double to validate our POST request.
 This allows our TDD test to focus on what _the user_ experiences, rather than inspect implementation details.

-Next steps would be to test-drive loading and error handling behaviour.

 # Next